Not in Our Genes: Mainstream media

-Bateson accused the book's authors of making it easy for themselves to criticize the genetic analysis of behavior by focusing on its weakest advocates, though he granted that their "counter-rhetoric" was "brilliant" and sometimes "illuminating."
-He also praised their discussion of measuring intelligence, writing that it was clear and "merciless" in its "exposure of poor method."
-He credited them with making a strong case against genetic explanations of both differences in IQ and schizophrenia, but did not consider their conclusions about either issue definitive, noting that both remained subject to dispute.
-He also found their criticism of ethology and sociobiology distorted by their personal biases, writing that despite errors by some proponents of sociobiology, Lewontin et al. were incorrect to dismiss it altogether.
-He noted that they ignored developments in the field that corrected some of the initial mistakes made by Wilson in Sociobiology.
-He also wrote that their claim that the belief that animals have a tendency not to mate with individuals familiar from early life is based on little evidence is incorrect.
-According to Bateson, even though he was predisposed to be sympathetic to Lewontin et al.′s approach, the value of their work was undermined by their poor scholarship and bad arguments, and the errors they made in discussing his field forced him to wonder about the value of their work even when it seemed strong, such as the portions concerning IQ and schizophrenia.
-Though agreeing with their views about the interaction between the social and physical environment, he accused them of wrongly suggesting that they were novel, when they were held by many others and it was doubtful whether anyone actually believed in the form of interactionism they criticized.
-He predicted that most scientists would simply disregard their book, and questioned whether discrediting genetic determinism would help create a more just society.
+Bateson accused the authors of making it easy for themselves to criticize the genetic analysis of behavior by focusing on its weakest advocates, though their "counter-rhetoric" was "brilliant" and sometimes "illuminating."
+He praised their discussion of measuring intelligence, writing that it was clear and "merciless" in its "exposure of poor method."
+He credited them with making a strong case against genetic explanations of both differences in IQ and schizophrenia, but thought their conclusions about both issues non-definitive and disputable.
+He found their criticism of ethology and sociobiology distorted by personal biases, writing that errors by some sociobiologists did not make it right to dismiss the field altogether.
+He noted that they ignored developments in the field that corrected some of Wilson's mistakes.
+He wrote that the belief that animals have a tendency not to mate with individuals familiar from early life is (contrary to earlier assertions) evidence-based.
+In Bateson's view, the value of their work was undermined by poor scholarship and bad arguments, and errors made in discussing his field forced him to wonder about the value of the rest of their work.
+Though agreeing with them about the interaction between the social and physical environment, he accused them of wrongly suggesting that this was novel, when it was doubtful whether anyone actually believed in the form of interactionism they criticized.
+He predicted that most scientists would simply disregard their book.